eocreates/eocreates.github.io/README.md

 • A total revenue of £137.35 million was recorded, with a net profit of £44.17 million from selling 512.87K units.

-• A combined 52% of the total revenue was generated in the years 2010, 2012, and 2013, each averaging approximately £17 million in revenue.
+• A combined 52% of the total revenue was generated in the years 2010, 2012, and 2013 averaging approximately £17 million in revenue.

-• The most profitable year was 2012 with March, July, and November contributing 39.32% of total profit, Also Tuesday, Wednesday and saturday contributed to 54.2% of total profit
+• The year 2012 recorded the highest profit, while Tuesday, Wednesday, and Saturday collectively accounted for 54.2% of the total profit.

 • Offline sales outperformed online, with cosmetics being the top performer item type.